Get to know the project root element

 Change my password

-Changes your password as described in chapter "Set and change user passwords ".
+Changes your password as described in "Set and change user passwords ".

 Create Component Folder

-Creates a new Component Folder (see chapter "Create Component Folders").
+Creates a new Component Folder (check out "Create Component Folders").

 Create property definition

-Creates a property definition as described in chapter "Create property definitions".
+Creates a property definition as described in "Create property definitions".

 Show distribution by object type

 Shows a list of objects in the local workspace or common repository.
-The list contains information about type, count, and size of the objects (see chapter "Distribution by object type").
+The list contains information about type, count, and size of the objects (check out "Distribution by object type").

 Create Branch

-Creates a new branch within Tosca so you can work in multiple Tosca versions simultaneously (see chapter "Create and manage branches").
+Creates a new branch within Tosca so you can work in multiple Tosca versions simultaneously (check out "Create and manage branches").

 Delete Branch

-Deletes a branch you no longer need (see chapter "Delete branches").
+Deletes a branch you no longer need (check out "Delete branches").

 Start remote control

-Starts the remote control to SAP (see chapter "Start Remote Control").
+Starts the remote control to SAP (check out "Start Remote Control").

 Set Credentials for Managed Files Area

-Separate access data can be specified to be able to access the Managed Files Area (see chapter "Restrict access to the central storage location").
+Separate access data can be specified to be able to access the Managed Files Area (check out "Restrict access to the central storage location").

 Synchronize LDAP Objects

-Synchronizes users and user groups with LDAP (see chapter "Synchronize users and user groups with LDAP").
+Synchronizes users and user groups with LDAP (check out "Synchronize users and user groups with LDAP").

 Exclude tree from Synchronization

-Excludes linked ExecutionLists from synchronization (see chapter "Exclude linked ExecutionLists from synchronization").
+Excludes linked ExecutionLists from synchronization (check out "Exclude linked ExecutionLists from synchronization").

 Purge missing references

-Removes any missing references between objects (see chapter "Purge missing references").
+Removes any missing references between objects (check out "Purge missing references").

 Export Subset